MugunthKumar/MKNetworkKit-Swift/README.md

 With iOS 7, Apple introduced `NSURLSession` based networking that blew everything out of water.

-Using `NSURLSession` is super easy to use.
-Most of today's third party networking frameworks that exist today are built on top of `NSURLSession`.
+Using `URLSession` is super easy to use.
+Most of today's third party networking frameworks that exist today are built on top of `URLSession`.
 With deprecation of `NSURLConnection` in iOS 9 (tvOS 9.0 marks NSURLConnection as unavailable), you don't even need to know the "basics" like `NSURLConnection`.
-In fact, `NSURLSession` is the new "basics". `NSURLSession` **is** the class that you should learn, if you are doing networking today.
+In fact, `URLSession` is the new "basics". `URLSession` **is** the class that you should learn, if you are doing networking today.

-In my opinion, the only benefits of using a networking framework instead of `NSURLSession` are
+In my opinion, the only benefits of using a networking framework instead of `URLSession` are

 1. Easier Authentication (`www-authenticate`based and client certificate/server trust based)
 	Authentication with NSURLSession still requires delegate handling like NSURLConnection